air-box/airbox-att-poc/README.md

     1. Command line
         ``` curl -kv https://<Tomcat IP>:8443/examples/servlets/helloworld.html```
     2. Web browser
-        To use browser, you will need to add the self-signed certificates this demo uses to the browser
+       To use browser, you will need to add the self-signed certificates this demo uses to be trusted by the browser.
-        Details on how to do it - TBD

-### Deploying Apache Tomcat Server on RHEL
+### Steps to deploying Apache Tomcat Server on RHEL 8
 * Setup Apache Tomcat Server

   * Install Open-jdk-11